NU-ACCESS/ImageJ-Photometric-Stereo-Tools/README.md

 Download the tiff stack [pedernal](https://www.dropbox.com/s/rd6hrf3nqu3mgp8/Pedernal.tif?dl=0).
 This is a stack of 31 images of a painting surface with the advanced formation of soap protrusions.
 Each image is illuminated with a unique lighting direction.
 Also note there is no mirror ball or other calibration sources.
 All information about the lighting is extracted directly from the images themselves.

 **Step 2:**
-In Fiji, convert the stack to 32 bits and run [Polynomial fit](https://imagej.nih.gov/ij/plugins/polynomial-fit/index.html).
+In Fiji, convert the stack to 32 bits and run [polynomial fit](https://imagej.nih.gov/ij/plugins/polynomial-fit/index.html).
 In the dialog box the degree x and degree y should both be set to 1.
 When prompted, select process the whole stack, press ok.

 **Step 3:**
 The resulting image stack of light-drop off maps should be named "Poly_Fit_1_1Pedernal".
 For speed, reduce the dimensions of this stack so it has a width of 500 pixels.
 Run **Find_Lights_Blind.py** on this reduced size stack.
 Save the results file as "Light_Dir.txt".

 **Step 4:**
 Close "Poly_Fit_1_1Pedernal" (you are done with this).
-You may want to use the [Polynomial shading corrector](http://www.optinav.info/Polynomial_Shading_Corrector.htm) on Pedernal.tif to "flat field" the uneven illumination, again with polynomial degrees of 1 in both x and y direction.
+You may want to use the [polynomial shading corrector](http://www.optinav.info/Polynomial_Shading_Corrector.htm) on Pedernal.tif to "flat field" the uneven illumination, again with polynomial degrees of 1 in both x and y direction.
 Crop a region of Pedernal.tif for further processing (e.g., 1500 x 1500 pixels on a MacBook Pro with 16Gb RAM is pretty fast).
 Run **Photomertric_Stereo.py** on this region.
 You will be guided to select the "Light_Dir.txt" generated in the last step.
 The processing can take a while, especially for large files.

 If desired you can save both the 8-bit and 32-bit "Surface Normal Map" images produced.